zoiperzzz/zoip/README.md

 i prefer they/them and/or neos but i also use she/her :3

+fandoms im in (in order of how active i am): vsmp, hermitcraft, puella magi madoka magica, the life series, pokemon, sonic, pretty cure, five nights at freddys, cardcaptor sakura, lifesteal, and bungou stray dogs

 i mainly play minecraft && ponytown but i am open to trying new games, so give ur suggestions !

 < PONYTOWN SPECIFICS >